How do you manage stress when one worry after another hounds you?

 In fact, the current quarantine reveals that living at a slower pace is much more healthy and more desirable.

 So, what does more space in your life look like?

-Also, balance social life with alone time, where you can indulge in meditation and mindfulness.
+Also, balance your social life with alone time, where you can indulge in meditation, mindfulness, and self-care.
 You can’t expect to understand yourself and achieve inner peace if you don’t take the time to listen.

-And life is too short to waste time on struggling with stress.
+And life is too short to waste time struggling with stress.